couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 ## GetPendingMutations

 Gets the pending mutations for all datasets.
-This is returned in the form of dataverse.dataset: mutations.
-E.g.:
+This is returned from the server as an object e.g.:

 ```
 {
+    "Default": {
-    "Default.travel": 20688,
+        "travel": 20688,
-    "Default.thing": 0,
-    "Default.default": 0,
+        "thing": 0,
+        "default": 0
+    },
+    "Notdefault": {
-    "Notdefault.default": 0
+        "default": 0
+    }
 }
 ```